 - SSL: Secure sockets layer (SSL) is a security technology that encrypts links between the server and browser to keep data passed between the two private.
 Websites that are secure will have the HTTPs instead of HTTP.
 36.4 percent of websites monitored by W3Techs do not use SSL.

 - UX: The user experience (UX) is a combination of interactions with a product, website or app a user goes through, which may lead to positive or negative emotions and attitudes.
-If content is not optimized in the UX, 79 percent of users will search for another site (Experience Dynamics).
+If you utilize UX design to satisfy enough people to boost your customer retention by as little as 5%, you will be rewarded with a profit increase of at least 25% (Source)

 - Wireframe: A set of lines and images used to plan website structure and functionality.
 Although there isn’t a statistic readily available on a quantifiable benefit of using wireframes, they do help to save time and minimize revisions in the website design process.